Abib-ops/Abib/README.txt

 This will provide for the designed output to occur.
 (You can do this before or after you install Abib.)

-You will find it here in the 'C:\Program Files\Abib410\font' folder.
+You will find it here in the 'C:\Program Files\Abib\font' folder.
 It is called CascadiaMono and is a Truetype font which works with Microsoft Windows.